PrefectHQ/prefect/docs/getting-started/installation.md

 ## Using Prefect in an environment with HTTP proxies

-If you are using Prefect Cloud or hosting your own Orion instance, the Prefect library will connect to the API via any proxies you have listed in the `HTTP_PROXY`, `HTTPS_PROXY`, or `ALL_PROXY` environment variables.
+If you are using Prefect Cloud or hosting your own Prefect server instance, the Prefect library will connect to the API via any proxies you have listed in the `HTTP_PROXY`, `HTTPS_PROXY`, or `ALL_PROXY` environment variables.
 You may also use the `NO_PROXY` environment variable to specify which hosts should not be sent through the proxy.